raleel/cfi-srd-pt/0007_Game_System.md

 Luck Points can be used during play and, at the beginning of the next session, replenish to their usual value.

-#### Using Luck Points
+#### UCanto Luck Points

 Luck points can be used in a variety of ways.
 Only one Luck Point can be used in support of a particular Action.
 Luck Points cannot be spent on Experience or Training rolls.
-Each of the following options costs a single Luck Point.
+Each of the following options costs a Cantole Luck Point.

 #### Cheat Fate